peerlinks/peerlinks/protocol.md

   small leeway has to be allowed.
 Several seconds of leniency should be enough
 * `timestamp` MUST be less than the minimum of `expiration` of links in the `chain`.

+### Merges

+Whenever new message is posted by a participant it SHOULD have all current DAG leafs that are not beyond 30 days checkpoint difference as its parents.
+Peers naturally merge different branches into a single new leaf.

 ### Link